 Online on Zoom

-Currently, all Academy classes and workshops are held online on Zoom.
+Currently, all Master Classes and workshops are held online on Zoom.

-I registered but didn't receive a link.
+I registered but did not receive a link.
 What do I do?

 Can I receive a recording of a past or upcoming workshop or class?

-No. The only way to attend a workshop or Master Class is live.
+No. The only way to attend a Master Class or workshop is live.

 Is closed captioning available?

 Yes.
 Otter.ai live notes are available for all Master Classes, and on a case-by-case basis for workshops.
 (If you are signed up for a workshop, please discuss closed captioning with your instructor.)
 To view the notes, look for the red LIVE dropdown menu in the top left of your Zoom screen and select View Stream on Otter.ai.